Chidhanand07/LinkedinAutomation/README.md

 - [STEALTH_TECHNIQUES.md](STEALTH_TECHNIQUES.md) - Anti-detection details
 - [IMPLEMENTATION_GUIDE.md](IMPLEMENTATION_GUIDE.md) - Technical implementation

-## ⚠️ Disclaimer

-This tool is for educational purposes.
-Use responsibly and in accordance with LinkedIn's Terms of Service.
-The authors are not responsible for any account restrictions or bans resulting from misuse.

-## 🤝 Support

-For issues or questions, check the troubleshooting section or review the configuration examples.

----

 **Built with**: Go, Rod (Chrome DevTools Protocol), SQLite
 **Anti-Detection**: 8+ stealth techniques